 When the total benefits of the Social Security benefits account exceed certain limits (these change each year), the dollar amounts, for all beneficiaries, are proportionately reduced to meet the family's maximum limit.
 Neither the worker’s benefit amount nor any benefit payable to a divorced spouse is diminished because of the family's maximum limit.

 Social Security benefits may be subject to income tax.
 When half of the Social Security benefit and the modified adjusted gross income exceeds a specified limit, a portion, up to 85%, of that benefit is taxable.
 For married couples filing joint, the limit is $44,000; for most others, it’s $28,000.
 For those married couples filing separately and who lived with their spouse at any time during the year, the limit is $0.
 State or local income taxes on Social Security benefits vary.

 If you begin getting Social Security benefits and continue to work, your benefit will be reduced temporarily if your earnings exceed certain limits.
 In this case, earnings include employment wages or self-employment net income.
 The amount reduced varies:

 • Under NRA: $1 of benefits is lost for every $2 earned over $14,160 yearly or $3,150 monthly.

 • The year you reach NRA: $1 of benefits is lost for 3 dollars earned over $37,680 per year or $3,140 a month.

-• At NRA: Once NRA is reached, and individuals’ benefit is not reduced, no matter how much is earned.
+• At NRA: Once NRA is reached, individuals’ benefit is not reduced, no matter how much is earned.
 Any benefits withheld earlier because of excess earnings will be credited to the individual’s account, resulting in a larger retirement at NRA.

-• Special rule for the first year of retirement: If just before retiring, you earned more than the annual limit, then you’ll be paid unreduced Social Security benefits for any month after benefits begin that you do not earn more than the monthly exempt wage amount.
+• Special rule for the first year of retirement: If just before retiring, you earned more than the annual limit, you’ll be paid unreduced Social Security benefits for any month after benefits begin that you do not earn more than the monthly exempt wage amount.